 Receivables-Bad debts are provided for using the allowance for doubtful accounts method based on historical experience and management's evaluation of outstanding receivables at the end of the period.
 Receivables are written off when management determines amounts are uncollectible.
 Trade accounts receivable are uncollateralized and represent a large number of geographically dispersed debtors.
-At April 2, 2009, there was one client and one advertising agency group through which the Company sources national advertising revenue representing approximately 16% and 25%, respectively, of the Company's outstanding gross receivable balance; however, none of the individual contracts related to the advertising agency were more than 10% of advertising approximately 10% and 20%, respectively, of the Company's outstanding gross receivable balance; however, none of the individual gross receivable balance; however, none of the company's outstanding gross receivable balance; however, none of the Company's outstanding gross receivable balance; however, none of the Company's outstanding gross receivable balance; however, none of the Company's outstanding gross receivable balance; however, none of the individual contracts related to the advertising revenue representing approximately 10% and 20%, respectively, of the Company's outstanding gross receivable balance; however, none of the individual contracts related to the advertising agency were more than 10% of advertising revenue.
-The collectability risk is reduced by dealing with large, nationwide firms who have strong reputations in the advertising industry and stable financial conditions.
+At July 2, 2009, there was one advertising agency group through which the Company sources national advertising revenue representing approximately 18% of the Company's outstanding gross receivable balance; however, none of the individual contracts related to the advertising agency were more than 10% of advertising revenue.
+At January 1, 2009, there was one client and one advertising agency group through which the Company's outstanding gross receivable balance; however, none of the individual contracts related to the advertising revenue.
+The collectability risk is reduced by dealing with large, nationwide firms who have strong reputations in the advertising industry and stable financial positions.